marcosmrai/mraimundo/content/authors/decio/_index.md

 ---

 Decio Miranda Filho is a researcher at University of Campinas (UNICAMP) and artificial intelligence hub and cognitive architectures (H.IAAC), in the Institute of Computing (IC).
-He is also a faculty member of the REasoning for COmplex Data laboratory (Recod.ai).
+He is also a member of the REasoning for COmplex Data laboratory (Recod.ai).
 His research interests includes Machine Learning, Statistical Modeling, Explainable and Ethical AI and Econometrics.